RobertTalbert/discretecs/Video/Module-1/Outlines for Module 1 videos.md

 - How do computers think about numbers?
   - Computers aren't human, don't have fingers
   - As electronic devices, they "understand" only two things: On and Off.
 Represented by 1 and 0.
   - Every piece of information in a computer is a string of 1's and 0's -- because it's two states, we call those strings "binary".
+Each 0 or 1 = "binary digit" or "bit".
   - Numbers have to be represented this way as well.
 We have 10 things to count with, computers only have 2.
 So we use "base 2" representation.
 - What is base 2 representation?
   - Exactly the same thing as base 10, only use powers of 2 instead of powers of 10.